cybergis/cybergis-compute-core/docs/lifecycle.md

 ***

 ### Queue
-All incoming job submission request will be stored in our database, and labeled as `Job.queuedAt = null`.
+All incoming job submission requests will be stored in our database, and labeled as `Job.queuedAt = null`.
 The `Job` will enter a [redis Queue](https://github.com/cybergis/cybergis-compute-core/blob/v2/src/Queue.ts) waiting to be consumed by **Maintainer Pool**.
 If there are available capacity in the **Maintainer Pool**, it will `Queue.shift` the job out of the queue, and set `Job.queuedAt = new Date('current date')`.